-If you’re a caring person and you’re interested in health and well-being then a career in medicine or nursing could be for you.
-You’ll often be based in a clinic, GPs surgery or hospital setting – though some roles are remotely based.
+If you’re a caring person and you’re interested in health and wellbeing, then a career in medicine, dentistry, nursing or other allied fields could be for you.
+You’ll often be based in a clinic, GP's surgery or hospital setting – although some roles are remotely based.
 You’ll need to be a people person with good communication skills for jobs in this sector.

 Related job profiles